YU000jp/logseq-plugin-some-menu-extender/README.md

 - [Usage] Open context menu at the bullet for above block

 - [Result] Create a line break without breaking outlines

-## Dialog at action

-### Automatic markdown link (Paste URL)

-- [Problem] Existing auto plugins do unnecessary conversions. / Garbled characters occur.

-- [Solution] Confirm to user in dialog / anti-garbled japanese website : 日本語ウェブサイトの文字化け対策済み

-- [Usage] Paste URL, then to bring up a dialog.
-Possible to edit the title.

-### Add completed property to DONE task (Mark task as DONE)

-- [Problem] Logseq does not record the DONE date.

-- [Solution] After the task DONE, add completed property to the block.

-- [Usage] After DONE a task, a dialog will appear asking if you want to add a completed property.
-Possible to edit the date.

-- [Result] The date contained in the completed property acts as a link.
-View completed tasks in Journal Linked References.

 ## Page context menu (Right click on the page title)